JulianOjea/flutter_states/README.md

 # flutter_states

-The next state managers are used in this repo each of those in a different branch:
+The next state managers are used in this repo, each of them in a different branch:

   - Singleton
   - Provider